Interfacelab/ilab-docs/README.md

 ### Markdown Extensions
-The ILab Docs plugin extends markdown in a few ways to facilitate writing cross-referencing documentation.
+The WP Docs plugin extends markdown in a few ways to facilitate writing cross-referencing documentation.

 #### Linking
 You can link to other pages of your documentation using standard markdown links: